dayton-outar/shillings/docs/BRANDING/README.md

  - Stock Tip
  - Stock Deck

+Here's a helpful tip.
+Upon sharing the need to rebrand to Owin Watson, he agreed that the product need to be rebranded, especially that the current name suggest little money.
+The name, 'shillings', in Jamaica expresses meagre funds in daily conversation in the past.
+The word is still used as of this writing in the same manner.
+So, should we make up a name that expresses opulence?
+(If a new name is made, that name will need public relations to make it take hold in the minds of people)

  ## The Avatar

   Marty Neumeier in his book, _The Brand Gap_, encourages entrepreneurs to make use of avatars.
 Pillsbury has their avatar as the doughboy.
 Aflac has the duck.
 Kellog's has the tiger for their frosted flakes.